bronson/pdfdir/README.md

-                                  pdfdir
+## pdfdir

-Joins a bunch of PDF files in a directory hierarchy into a single pdf.
+Turns a directory tree of PDFs into a single bookmarked PDF.

-Creates a bookmark to each file (bookmarks are the table of contents found in the sidebar of most PDF readers).
+Bookmarks are the hierarchical table of contents you see in most PDF readers.

+### Usage

 If you arrange your PDF files in a hierarchy, like this: